Trusted Shops is a company that validates online merchants and offers buyer protection services.

 Ask our experts anything you like, any time you want.

-Amlodipine is a prescription tablet you might be given if you have high blood pressure or chest pain caused by heart disease.
-Or, if you want to use the technical terms for these two conditions: hypertension and angina.
-Left untreated, hypertension can cause damage to major organs in the body and increase your risk of developing serious health conditions, like heart disease.
+Amlodipine is a prescription tablet you might be given if you have high blood pressure or chest pain caused by heart disease (also known as hypertension and angina).
+Left untreated, hypertension can cause damage to the body and increase your risk of developing serious health conditions, like heart disease.
 This can lead to heart attacks and strokes, which are life-threatening.

 Amlodipine comes in a few different chemical forms, including amlodipine besilate, amlodipine maleate and amlodipine mesylate.
 But they all basically do the same job.
 Amlodipine is a type of medicine called a calcium channel blocker or calcium antagonist.